dpgarceau/imac-judge-docs/docs/source/06-AeroJudgeAdvanced.rst

    |LoginImg3|

 #.
-A command prompt will appear after entering the passord: |LoginImg3|
+A command prompt will appear after entering the password: |LoginImg3|

    .. note:: This is a Linux console and is very case sensitive (unlike Windows).
 Most all commands and parameters will be lowercase (unless otherwise noted).
 See [1]_